Tutorial Sessions

 Prof. Kaiqi Sun, Shandong University

-Li Wei, General Manager of Shandong Taikai DC Technology Co., Ltd.
+Mr. Li Wei, General Manager of Shandong Taikai DC Technology Co., Ltd.

 Presentations